Coke withdraws from group that backs Stand Your Ground law

 At a rally in Sanford on Saturday, civil rights leaders said they were considering economic boycotts of national companies that support “Stand Your Ground” laws.

-Since Martin’s killing, Robinson said ColorOfChange has let the corporations know that ALEC was behind a push for states to adopt legislation modeled after Florida’s “Stand Your Ground” law.
+Since the killing of Martin, Robinson said, ColorOfChange has let the corporations know that ALEC was behind a push for states to adopt legislation modeled after Florida’s “Stand Your Ground” law.

-Robinson declined to name which other companies the group is pursuing, saying their strategy is to give corporations a chance to withdraw from ALEC before escalating the issue publicly.
+Robinson declined to name which other companies the group is pursuing, saying their strategy is to give corporations a chance to pull out before they escalate the issue publicly.

+ALEC's private enterprise board includes executives from a range of companies in sectors including tobacco, pharmaceuticals and energy. (here)

+Bruce Freed, president of the Center for Political Accountability in Washington, said he was not surprised that Pepsi and Coke were ahead of the pack in distancing themselves from ALEC, since they could be more vulnerable to a consumer boycott than other companies.

-ALEC’s private enterprise board includes executives from companies including Pfizer Inc and Reynolds American, which stood by the group on Thursday along with Procter & Gamble Co, a member company.
+Two ALEC supporters, Pfizer Inc and Reynolds American, stood by the group on Thursday, while several others either declined to comment or did not respond to requests for comment.

 “We don’t agree with every ALEC position, but we participate in ALEC’s healthcare forums because state legislators that are the members in ALEC, they make decisions that impact our business and the country’s business every day,” said Peter O‘Toole, a spokesman for the world’s largest drugmaker.

-Reynolds, the maker of Camel cigarettes, said ALEC provides “a valuable forum for sharing of ideas and fostering better understanding of a broad range of both legislative and business issues.”
+Reynolds, which makes Camel cigarettes, said ALEC provides “a valuable forum for sharing of ideas and fostering better understanding of a broad range of both legislative and business issues.”

-Cigarette-maker Altria Group, which has an employee on the ALEC board, said its involvement is focused on business-related issues.

 Exxon Mobil Corp declined to comment as did Diageo Plc, which makes Johnnie Walker whisky and Smirnoff vodka.

-Companies that were not immediately available for comment included Johnson & Johnson, Wal-Mart Stores Inc, United Parcel Service Inc, among others.(here)

-Bruce Freed, president of the Center for Political Accountability in Washington, said he was not surprised that Pepsi and Coke were ahead of the pack in distancing themselves from ALEC, because they could be more vulnerable to a consumer boycott than other companies.

-ALEC, which describes its mission as to advance the principles of free markets, limited government, federalism, and individual liberty, said it would welcome back Coke if it ever had a change of heart.
+ALEC was not immediately available to comment.
+The group says its mission is to advance the principles of free markets, limited government, federalism and individual liberty through a nonpartisan partnership between the public and private sectors.

-“We definitely respect differences of opinion and ideas and whatever people want to do...,” said Kaitlyn Buss, spokeswoman for ALEC.

 ALEC develops model bills, but one of the group’s insiders said it does not actively lobby.